vlrevolution/diffusion-pipe/README.md

   - Add Automagic optimizer
   - Support i2v training for LTX-Video.
 Thanks @GallenShao for the PR!
   - Support multiple shuffling of tags when caching text embeddings.
 Credit to @gitmylo for the PR.
-- 2025-05-07
-  - Switch to official implementation of LTX-Video.
-Allows training the 13b LTX-Video model.

 ## Windows support
 It will be difficult or impossible to make training work on native Windows.
 This is because Deepspeed only has [partial Windows support](https://github.com/microsoft/DeepSpeed/blob/master/blogs/windows/08-2024/README.md).
 Deepspeed is a hard requirement because the entire training script is built around Deepspeed pipeline parallelism.
 However, it will work on Windows Subsystem for Linux, specifically WSL 2.
 If you must use Windows I recommend trying WSL 2.